RoA-Adventure-Mode-Team/BreakTheTargets/README.md

 `respawn_point = [[tile_x,tile_y],[cell_x,cell_y],room_id];`
 This is the starting spot the player will spawn at.

 The third bit changes the collision mask of the solid article sheet to be continuous - meaning it only applies collision to pixels that are not transparent.
 It allows us to consolidate all solid articles into 1, saving a lot of resources.
-Keep it as the above formatting, just changing the first string to be your course sprite's name.
+Keep it as the above formatting, just changing the first string to be your course sprite's name. **You need to have the collision calculation type as 1 (the third argument).
+Automatic collision type does not work properly, but full image type works!**

 ### Spawning Articles
 `room_add` has the following format: